ykatchou/freediver_trainer/README.md

 # freediver_trainer

-**This application is still a WIP.**
+**This application is still a WIP done as a hobby.**

-The intention is to built a small app allowing to generate freediving training sessions.
+The intention is to built a small web app allowing to design freediving training sessions.

-It is done as a hobby.

 ## Licensing